 Because the faculty is committed to the primary importance of teaching, it has developed a reputation for excellence in the teaching of undergraduates.
 Many Eckerd College faculty members are engaged in primary scholarship and artistic creativity and, wherever possible, seek to involve students in these enterprises.
 The intention of the faculty is to provide an educational environment characterized by high expectation, personal attention, and enthusiasm for learning.

 While Eckerd is committed to helping students develop competence in a specific field of study, it is equally committed to general education.

 The general education program is designed to provide a foundation for lifelong learning by helping students to develop a love for learning, acquire an informed awareness of the major elements of their cultural heritage, explore various perspectives on the central concerns of human existence, assume increased responsibility for their own growth, and master the skills that are necessary to understand and deal with the rapidly changing and increasingly complex world.

-The general education program is made up of the Autumn Term project, a quantitative course, foreign language, and the Western Heritage in a Global Context sequence in the first year; one course in each of four academic areas plus an environmental perspective course and a global perspective course in the second and third years; and a course in the Quest for Meaning in the senior year.
+The general education program is made up of the Autumn Term project, a quantitative course, foreign language, and the Human Experience sequence in the first year; one course in each of four academic areas plus an environmental perspective course and a global perspective course in the second and third years; and a course in the Quest for Meaning in the senior year.